Wedding of Your Desire

 • A 50% non-refundable deposit to reserve your wedding date on Carol's calendar is required

 • The only additional charge is for parking fees and tolls.
-If your ceremony is being held in a hotel where you are charged a parking fee, that fee,
+If your ceremony is being held in a hotel where you are

-whatever it may be for that particular hotel / function hall, must be included as well.
+charged a parking fee, that fee, whatever it may be for that particular hotel / function hall, must be included as well.

-• Payment for a pre-nuptial meeting, a wedding rehearsal, or the wedding ceremony is appreciated on the day that it is scheduled.
+• Payment for a pre-nuptial meeting, a wedding rehearsal, or the wedding ceremony is appreciated on the day that it is

 IMPORTANT NOTES:

 Marriage License and Officiant Payment are due before the ceremony begins.
 There are two reasons for this.
-First, and most importantly, I cannot
+First, and

-perform your ceremony until I view the expiration date on your Marriage License.
-Secondly,once the ceremony ends, couples are very excited to go and
+most importantly, I cannot perform your ceremony until I view the expiration date on your Marriage License.
+Secondly,once

-take part in the picture session of their wedding.
-An officiant does not feel comfortable, nor do they want to interfere in this special part of your
+not feel comfortable, nor do they want to interfere in this special part of your wedding.
+In addition, most JPs must leave to

-wedding.
-In addition, most JPs must leave to perform other ceremonies.
-Therefore, to make it easier for all, it is best to put the officiant payment in the
+perform other ceremonies.
+Therefore, to make it easier for all, it is best to put the officiant payment in the same envelope

-your wedding vows.
+for writing your wedding vows.
 I believe that this should be included in your ceremony fee.

 However,